 C. Fimbriate, Caraluma, Caralluma ascendens, Caralluma Cactus, Caralluma Extract, Caralluma fimbriata, Caralluma Fimbriata Extract, Caraluma Pregnane Glycosides, Extrait de Caralluma, Extrait de Caralluma Fimbriata, Kallimudayan, Karallamu, Kullee Mooliyan, Makad Shenguli, Ranshabar, Shindala Makadi, Wild Succulent Cactus, Yugmaphallottama.<br/><br/>

-In foods in India, caralluma is cooked as a vegetable and is used in preserves such as chutneys and pickles.
-It is also eaten raw.
+In India, caralluma is used in preserves such as chutneys and pickles.

 How does it work?Chemicals contained in the caralluma plant are thought to decrease appetite.

 Uses & Effectiveness

 Insufficient Evidence for

 - Prader-Willi syndrome.
 Some early research in children between the ages of 5-17 suggests that taking an extract of caralluma may help to decrease appetite.

 - Weight loss.
 Some early research shows that taking an extract of caralluma may decrease food intake, feelings of hunger, and waist size.
 However, other research suggests it does not affect these things.
 Also, it does not seem to decrease weight, body mass index (BMI), body fat, or hip size.

 Side Effects & SafetyCaralluma is LIKELY SAFE for most people when taken by mouth in amounts commonly found in foods.
 Caralluma is POSSIBLY SAFE when taken by mouth in medicinal amounts for up to 12 weeks.
 Caralluma might cause some mild side effects such as stomach upset, intestinal gas, constipation, and stomach pain.
 These side effects usually go away after a week of use.